orggue/adidas-zaragoza/container-essentials/docker/03_images.md

 ### Cache invalidation

-* If you cause cache invalidation at one instruction, subsequent instructions don’t use the cache.
+* If you cause cache invalidation at one instruction, subsequent instructions don't use the cache.
-* Cache is invalid even when adding commands that don’t do anything like adding `&& true``.
+* Cache is invalid even when adding commands that don't do anything like adding `&& true``.
 * Cache is invalid when you add spaces between command and arguments inside instruction.

 ----